 - Switch off the power supply while replacing a bulb or doing any minor electrical repair work.

-Ensure that everyone in your home ( especially children) are well aware of the safety measures and follow them.
+Ensure that everyone in your home ( especially children) are well aware of the electrical safety tips and follow them.
 If your children are too small to understand these measure make sure that you keep them away from electronic devices and power outlets.
 Do not let them play with the wires and sockets.